 The Office 365 Account Compromise

 But according to a new Barracuda blog post, on August 30, Office 365 is becoming a popular place to get Phished.

 “Cybercriminals have a long history of designing attacks to reach the largest number of eyeballs possible.
 From the early days of traditional spam, to search or trending topics on social platforms, criminals follow the users—and Office 365 has become a breeding ground for highly personalized, compelling attacks.”

-The new threat is called the Office 365 Account Compromise The social engineering red flag (PDF) is an email purportedly coming from Microsoft notifying you that your account has been suspended and imploring you to take action by clicking on the link in the graphic.
+The new threat is called the Office 365 Account Compromise The red flag is an email purportedly coming from Microsoft notifying you that your account has been suspended and imploring you to take action by clicking on the link in the graphic.
 Microsoft does not typically send such suspension notices.